How can we help you?

 Today, we design dentures to fit comfortably over your gums and hold without adhesive (although an adhesive may be used if you feel more secure with it).
 If your dentures do start to fit differently and don’t remain in place as they should, call us right away.
 Poorly fitting dentures don’t just pose a risk of slipping; they also can damage your gums, leading to sores and infections.

-If you have a dental emergency in Bridgeton, MO, look no further than the dental office of Dr. Kevin Burgdorf!
-We can treat your broken and injured teeth right here in our dental chairs.
+If you suffered a dental emergency near Bridgeton, MO, Dr. Kevin Burgdorf, DDS is here to help!
+Our emergency dentist can treat your broken and injured teeth right here in our dental practice.

 Unless your injury is life-threatening or you have a broken jaw, you should avoid going to the emergency room.
 Hospitals and urgent care facilities aren’t nearly as well-equipped to provide emergency dental care as dentists are, and you can get most of the treatment you need directly from your dentist.